Linear Regression: A Comprehensive Guide

 Before understanding overfitting and underfitting one must know about bias and variance.

-Bias is a measure to determine how accurate is the model likely to be on future unseen data.
-Complex models, assuming there is enough training data available, can do predictions accurately.
-Whereas the models that are too naive, are very likely to perform badly with respect to predictions.
+Bias is a measure to determine how accurate a model’s predictions are likely to be on future unseen data.
+Complex models, assuming there is enough training data available, can make accurate model predictions.
+Whereas the models that are too naive, are very likely to perform badly concerning model predictions.
 Simply, Bias is errors made by training data.

 Generally, linear algorithms have a high bias which makes them fast to learn and easier to understand but in general, are less flexible.
 Implying lower predictive performance on complex problems that fail to meet the expected outcomes.